-Any vehicle belonging to a student whose privilege to park or operate a motor vehicle on campus has been revoked will be towed immediately, without notice, if seen on campus property.
+Any vehicle belonging to a student whose privilege to park or operate a motor vehicle on campus has been revoked will be towed and or immobilized (booted) immediately, without notice, if seen on campus property.

 Any vehicle parking on campus property that has received three (3) or more tickets for "Parking without a Valid Permit" will be placed on a tow list and subject to towing, without notice, at the owner's expense.